integrallis/geomodel/README.md

 # Approach

 This Ruby implementation of GeoModel is based on the Python, Java and JavaScript implementations.
-It's implemented as class level methods contained modules and a few datatype classes.
+It's implemented as class level methods contained within modules and a few datatype classes.
 So the 'model' part isn't quite there and I don't really see a need for it.
 Since the library is meant to be use in Non-Relational/Non-ORM environmets, binding the functions/methods to a model does not make much sense.

 The model part was mostly implemented in the other libraries to bind directly to Google App Engine.
+The idea here is to make it backend/db independent and use callbacks to integrate with the backend.

 # References